muhahahahe/pomn_music/README.md

    avatar - a link to an image you want to set as the avatar\
    silent_mode - whether you want the bots command responses to be [ephemerals](https://support.discord.com/hc/en-us/articles/1500000580222-Ephemeral-Messages-FAQ#:~:text=An%20%22Ephemeral%20Message%22%20is%20a,long%20enough%2C%20or%20restart%20Discord.)\
    player_embed - whether you want to use the bots special player\
-   playlists - whether you want the playlist feature activated
+   playlists - whether you want the playlist feature activated\
+   websocket - a websocket for controlling the bot from external sources like my FoundryVTT module [pomn_player](https://github.com/muhahahahe/pomn_player)

 5. Start the bot: